scuzzydude/asimov/asimov.md

 Hakeem Olajuwon is not GOAT because he was the greatest basketball player that ever lived.
 I concede that to Jordan without argument.
 Hakeem Olajuwon is the GOAT because he made every player around him better by an order of magnitude.
 Ask any player on those two championship teams, and they'll tell you the same thing -- they played beyond their known abilities because of Olajuwon.
 The real *Dream Team* was Hakeem's team, inspired, relentless, genius.
 That other *Dream Team*, Michael Jordan and his corporate sponsored dirty traveling vanity band.

 The second type of hero that personifies the city of Houston is a different kind of hero.
 Luckily, the Rockets were able to fill their entire roster in those championship years with these kinds of heroes.
-Heroes like Mario Ellie, Kenny Smith, Robert Horry, Otis Thorpe, Vernon Maxwell, Sam Cassel, Matt Bullard, Clyde Drexler, Carl Herrera and even Scottie Brooks.
+Heroes like Mario Ellie, Kenny Smith, Robert Horry, Otis Thorpe, Vernon Maxwell, Sam Cassel, Matt Bullard, Clyde Drexler, Carl Herrera and Scottie Brooks.
 These heroes fit a certain kind of mold, a kind of reluctant hero role, one well personified by the astronauts like Dick Scobee, as well as the engineers in Mission Control who brough the astronauts of Apollo 13 back from lunar orbit, safely.
 And further back than that, the roughnecks and engineers who turned a mosquito infested backwater swamp into the Energy Capital of the World.
 And even beyond that, to one of America's greatest and most original heroes, Sam Houston himself.

 The common characteristic of these heroes is they shut up and just got the job done, by whatever means necessary.